NVISION Centers

 chemosis

-Due to the swelling, it can sometimes appear that there is a blister on the eye.
+Due to the swelling, Chemosis can sometimes look like a blister on the eye.
 The eye may water, and the discharge may appear yellowish.
 The swelling can get significant, even leading to difficulty closing the eye.

 The eye may feel itchy, uncomfortable, and generally irritated.
 Due to the swelling and watering, vision can be blurred or doubled.